grecopolinga/Trello-like-Website/README.md

 -   [views](views) - This folder contains all the hbs files to be rendered to the server.
 -   [index.js](index.js) - Main entry point of the app

+# Dependencies Used:

+-   [bcrypt](https://www.npmjs.com/package/mongoose-bcrypt) - A library to help hash passwords.
+-   [connect-mongo](https://www.npmjs.com/package/connect-mongo) - A typescript-based MongoDB session store for Connect and Express.
+-   [dotenv](https://www.npmjs.com/package/dotenv) - A zero-dependency module that reads environment variables from a.env file and loads them into process.env.
+-   [express](https://expressjs.com/) - A lightweight and adaptable Node.js web application framework that offers a comprehensive set of features for developing web and mobile applications.
+-   [express-handlebars](https://www.npmjs.com/package/express-handlebars) - Ensures minimal templating and is a logicless engine that separates the view from the code.
+It can be used with express as the hbs module, which is available via npm.
+-   [express-session](https://www.npmjs.com/package/express-session) - HTTP is stateless, you need a way to store user data between HTTP requests in order to associate one request with another.
+-   [express-validator](https://www.npmjs.com/package/express-validator) - A set of express.js middlewares that wraps validator.js validator and sanitizer functions.
+-   [method-override](https://www.npmjs.com/package/method-override) - It allows you to use HTTP verbs like PUT and DELETE in places where the client does not support them.
+-   [mongoose](https://mongoosejs.com/) - A MongoDB and Node.js Object Data Modeling (ODM) library.
+It manages data relationships, performs schema validation, and is used to translate between objects in code and their representation in MongoDB.
+-   [morgan](https://www.npmjs.com/package/morgan) - A HTTP request logger middleware for node.js.
+-   [multer](https://www.npmjs.com/package/multer) - A node.js middleware that handles multipart/form-data and is primarily used for file uploading.
+For maximum efficiency, it is written on top of the busboy.

 # How to Run Program:

 Using a CLI: